Whether you have never done free motion quilting or would just like to improve or move forward with this technique, this class is for you.

 This class is possible to attend up to 4 times.
 I have created 4 different lesson – the basic introduction and understanding how the free motion quilting actually works on your first lesson.
 On the second lesson, we will explore following a drawn design and in the third lesson, you will choose designs which you are attracted to and learn how to achieve them.
 The last lesson is a bit of a graduation exam – feather design in a circle, using a template for the design and learning machine trapunto – two layers of wadding for a puffier look.

-Lesson 1 – We’ll help you to set your machine for free motion quilting, explain to you what this type of quilting is all about; you’ll receive a small fabric “sandwich” and start “doodling” on the machine.
+Lesson 1 – We’ll help you to set your machine for free motion quilting, explain to you what this type of quilting is all about; you’ll work on a small fabric “sandwich” and start “doodling” on the machine.

-Lesson 2 – You’ll receive fabric “sandwich” with a pre-drawn pattern, you’ll follow the pattern and fill the space around the pattern in various ways.
+Lesson 2 – You’ll receive fabric with pre-drawn pattern, you’ll follow the pattern and fill the space around it in various ways.

 Lesson 3 – From many samples you’ll choose a few quilting patterns and fill whole fat quarter with them.